-Hi everyone It’s been a while since my last post but I’m back, I want to tell you a very short story about one of my last bugs, and how I managed to exfiltrate /etc/environment local variables on Google Earth Pro Desktop app on linux.
+Hi everyone It’s been a while since my last post but I’m back, I want to tell you a very short story about one of my last bugs, and how I managed to exfiltrate /etc/environment local variables on the Google Earth Pro Desktop app on Linux.

 Extracted from Google VRP’s report: (the actual Google VRP report)

 Summary: /etc/enviroment local variables disclosed on Linux Google Earth Pro desktop app